ptaconet/getremotedata/README.md

     `collection`, `dimensions`,`username`,`password`)

-Absence of the `timeRange` (resp. `roi`) arguments in a function means that the data of interest do not have any time (resp. spatial) dimension.
+Absence of the `timeRange` (resp. `roi`) arguments in a function means that the data of interest do not have any temporal (resp. spatial) dimension.

 Have a look at the vignette [Automatic extraction of spatial-temporal